mmazat/LeakDetectorESP32/README.md

 @note when adding a new ESP32 device, regenerate authentication tokens until one is generated without underscore (_) character, sounds like blynk has problem with it

+@note Firebeetle ESP32 board has a 11 ua power consumption in sleep mode, which is great for this project.
+To use this board enable USE_FIREBEETLE_ESP32 in the main.cpp.
+Remember for this board port 27 is for config and port 15 is for leak detection.